1 Koumbari St. & Vas. Sofias Ave., 106 74 Athens

 A modest edifice was the original core of the building complex.
 The first enlargement, including substantial alterations, was designed by Anastasios Metaxas in 1911 after the building was purchased by Emmanuel Benakis, Antonis’s father.
 Additions included an external staircase and a Doric porch in marble leading up to the Vass.
 Sofias Ave. entrance front as well as the main façade ornamentations.
 The next extension was done in 1930 with the aim to convert the building into a museum housing Antonis Benakis’s Greek and Islamic art collections as well as a collection of Chinese ceramics.
 Further extensions in 1965, 1968 and 1973 proved necessary for accommodating the ever-expanding body of donations.
 After its 1989–2000 expansion and remodelling, the building houses the Benaki Museum collection of Greek art and material culture, the ‘Spyridon & Eurydice Costopoulos Gallery’ for temporary exhibitions, the Library and various museum operations and offices.

-Closed on Monday, Tuesday and the following holidays: March 25th, May 1st, August 15th, October 28th, Christmas Day and Boxing Day, New Year's Day, Epiphany, Easter Day, Easter Monday, Clean Monday, Holy Spirit Day.
+March 25th, May 1st, August 15th, October 28th, Christmas Day and Boxing Day, New Year's Day, Epiphany, Easter Day, Easter Monday, Clean Monday, Holy Spirit Day.

 Wednesday: 10:00 -18:00